What are tie rod ends?

-Although there are various types of steering systems, such as rack and pinion steering and recirculating ball steering, they all share a common component that enables them to do what they are designed to do - the tie rod.
+Although there are various types of steering systems, such as rack and pinion steering and recirculating ball steering, they all share a common component that enables them to steer properly - the tie rod end.
+Engaged every time you turn your steering wheel, tie rods are found on each front wheel and connect the steering gear to the steering knuckle.
+Simply put, you can’t steer your car without tie rods.

 How are tie rods designed?

 Made of high-strength steel, a tie rod is a slender cylindrical structure with two sections.
-Consisting of an inner and outer end, the outer section is called the tie rod end.
+Consisting of an inner tie rod and an outer tie rod end, they work together to give you optimum wheel control.
+The inner tie rod is made up of an inline ball joint and connects to the steering rack while the outer tie rod connects to the steering knuckle.

 How long do tie rods last?